charkster/trigger/README.md

 So if you have a CMOD A7 board and an oscilloscope or logic analyzer (Amazon has great $12 USB2.0 logic analyzers that do 8 channels at 24MHz) you can try this out as-is.
 Otherwise you are welcome to use the "trigger.sv" (and all other parts) in your projects.
 "scarf_top.sv" is my FGPA top-level.

+The included bit and bin files were made using the clk_wiz block (which takes the 12MHz clock and multiplies it to be 100MHz, 10ns period).
 "scarf_top.bit" and "scarf_top.bin" can be programmed directly into the CMOD A7.
 I use the following command on my raspberry pi to program the FPGA:

  xc3sprog -c jtaghs1_fast scarf_top.bit